con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 The bodhisattva and *mahāsattva*,
 With power great, transcending worldly life,
 Perfected by his excellence of insight,
-Now equal to insight's reality, (154)
+Now one with the reality of insight, (154)

 The whole, aware of self, aware of other,